dot-event/dot-event/README.md

 ## Event id & props

 Dot-event optionally uses an event id and prop strings to add extra information to an emit.
-This is a powerful feature that adds identifying context to logging, store updates, and more.
+This is a powerful feature that adds unique identifying context to logging, store updates, and more.

+## Dynamic composition

+Dot-event uses a composer function pattern to create libraries that add new event listeners.
+This pattern works very well with dynamic imports and also makes it very easy to dispose of and recreate dot-event instances.

+## State

+Dot-event provides a basic state store via the `dot.state` object.
+We built an [immutable store](https://github.com/dot-event/store2) with a light footprint (<0.5 kb compressed and gzipped) on top of this object.

 ## Ready for SSR

 Its simple to wait for all dot-event listeners to complete before rendering the final version of your server side page.

-## Dynamic composition
+## Great logging

-Dot-event uses a composer function pattern to create libraries that add new events.
-This pattern works very well with dynamic imports and also makes it very easy to dispose of and recreate dot-event instances.

-## Logging and an immutable store

 Composer libraries can dynamically add a listener to all events, enabling [powerful logging features](https://github.com/dot-event/log2).

-Dot-event also has an [immutable store](https://github.com/dot-event/store2) with a light footprint (<0.5 kb compressed and gzipped).

 ## Setup